freeletics/RxRedux/README.md

     .subscribe( ... )
 ```

-The same thing is valid for Reducer.
+The same is valid for Reducer.
 Reducer is just a type alias for a function `(State, Action) -> State`
 You can define your reducer as lambda or function:

 ```kotlin